 11 Zonoecotone VIII/IX (forest tundra) and the polar forest and tree line

-Similarly as the forest steppe inserts itself between forest and steppe as zonoecotone VI/VII, we have also between the boreal forest zone and the treeless tundra as zonoecotone VIII/IX the forest tundra, in which forest and tundra are macromosaic-like interlocked.
+Similarly as the forest steppe inserts itself between forest and steppe as ZE VI/VII, we have also between the boreal forest zone and the treeless tundra as ZE VIII/IX the forest tundra, in which forest and tundra are macromosaic-like interlocked.
 At first, individual treeless patches occur in the forest area, mostly on elevations.
-They increase to the north until only individual islands remain of the forest, which finally consist only of bushy cripples.
+They increase to the N until only individual islands remain of the forest, which finally consist only of bushy cripples.
 In the mountains this stunted zone is quite narrow, but here in the flat terrain it can extend for hundreds of kilometres.
 The tree species in the oceanic area are birches (◘ Fig. K-31), in the extremely continental area larches (◘ Fig. K-32), otherwise spruces.

 As causes for the occurrence of the polar timberline we can assume the same as for the alpine timberline.
-The frost-dryness is increased by the winter storms.
-The forest advances furthest on the slopes of river valleys, where it is protected from wind and snow, where the well-drained soils thaw more deeply in summer and the rivers coming from the south carry warmer water.
+The frost-drought are increased by the winter storms.
+The forest advances furthest on the slopes of river valleys, where it is protected from wind and snow, where the well-drained soils thaw more deeply in summer and the rivers coming from the S carry warmer water.
 However, lack of regeneration is also cited as a cause.
-At the northern limit of distribution, trees rarely produce germinable seeds.
+At the N limit of distribution, trees rarely produce germinable seeds.
 In addition, most are eaten by animals.
-Storms can transport them (sliding on the snow surface) far north, where development is no longer possible.
+Storms can transport them (sliding on the snow surface) far N, where development is no longer possible.